milsaware/wordled/README.md

 I started with code from @ozboware, who since added a lot of features.
 You can play his version online at [wordled.online](https://wordled.online).

-There are five word lists of increasing difficulty in the directory [assets/js](assets/js).
-The default is level2.js which contains over 1000 common words.
-The simplest, [level1.js](assets/js/level1.js), is a list of 100 words suitable for younger users with a more limited vocabulary.
+There are five word lists of increasing difficulty in the file [assets/js/answers.js](assets/js/answers.js).
+The default is level2 which contains over 1000 common words.
+The simplest, level1, is a list of 100 words suitable for younger users with a limited vocabulary.
+Level5 contains over 13,000 words and is extremely difficult.
+You can even add your own list by following the instructions in index.html.

-To create your own list, add a new file in assets/js using the same format as level1.js.
-There are instructions in index.html.

 **No installation required**